lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping-test/process-mapping-test.md

             a.
 Activity stream will showcase in Ascending order and will show green if succesful
             b.
 Activity stream will showcase yellow or red if unsuccesful

-### Access the Console
-    A. Go to Integration Insight
-        1. Click Insight
-        2. Click Console
-        3. You will see your Identifier on the right